 The odds are very good that at some point in your career you are going to be an independent contractor.
 This means that your boss is going to be…you!
 There won’t be someone else calling you and telling you to get out of bed and come to work.
 So, while it might be tempting to give yourself the day off or let yourself slack a little, it is best to resist the temptation and be a tough boss.
 You have to be responsible because, well, the success of your business is all up to you.

 As an independent contractor, you are a small business owner.
-This means that you and nobody else (ok, maybe a spouse can help a little) are responsible for taxes, licensing, registration fees, marketing and accounting.
+This means that you and nobody else (ok, maybe a spouse can help a little) are responsible for taxes, licensing, registration fees, marketing, accounting, and insurance.
 You need to not only become an expert in the beauty industry, but you also need to learn good business practices in order for your business to succeed.

 You need to know how to deal with it.
 You may have already experienced some of this in school, but you need to understand that nobody’s perfect, including you.
 And some people out there will be quick to let you know about your shortcomings.
 Don’t let mistakes get you down.
 Don’t let an angry client ruin your day.
 Find a way to deal with negativity, whether it is eating chocolate or talking to a friend.
 Learn from the experience, and then get over it as quickly as possible.